perezfranklin1962/Kingsland-University-Building-Blockchain-Project-2019/README.md

 The "commander" Node.js library was used to allow ease in adding and handling command-line arguments.
 This is explained in the https://alligator.io/nodejs/command-line-arguments-node-scripts web page.
 The following command was used to intall "commander" to this project: npm install commander --save

+The "elliptic" and "crypto-js" Node.js libraries are needed to do Public/Private Key Encryption for the Addresses and Signature signing/verification.
+Research on doing this may be seen in the "Nodes/research/FranklinCryptoUtility.js" file along with the referenced hyperlinks explaining where the information was obtained.
+Read the "Nodes/research/FranklinCryptoUtility.js" file on how to import and install the "elliptic" and "crypto-js" Node.js libraries.